dexter5230/dexter5230/README.md

 ## Hello World! 你好，世界！🌍
-I'm Jiaxuan Wu and a Australian permenant resident 🇦🇺 and Chinese 🇨🇳.
+I'm Jiaxuan Wu and a Australian permenant resident and Chinese.
 Currently I am a Software Engineer in Mlebourne, 🦘 passionate about solving problems with technology and creating different solutions. 👀

 Stay free to know a little more about my life, follow me on my networks where I share a little more about myself.
 I love to make new friends and learn new things. 🚀 💻